stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="application-account-authc"></a>
 #### Log In (Authenticate) an Account

-You may authenticate an account by calling the `authenticate` method of an application instance:
+You may authenticate an account by calling the `authenticateAccount` method of an application instance:

 **Example Request**

-	UsernamePasswordRequest authenticationRequest =
-								new UsernamePasswordRequest("usernameOrEmail", "password");
+	UsernamePasswordRequest authenticationRequest = new UsernamePasswordRequest("usernameOrEmail", "password");
     AuthenticationResult result = application.authenticateAccount(authenticationRequest);

 If the login attempt is successful, an `AuthenticationResult` object is returned with a reference to the successfully authenticated account: